hadronized/blog/Reaction_Through_Explicit_Effects.md

 ## Purity

-In pure functional language like **Haskell*, we can’t do that, at least not directly.
+In pure functional languages like **Haskell**, we can’t do that that kind of assignment, at least not directly.
 We would write this function:

 ```
 update :: (Int,Int) -> (Int,Int) -> (Int,Int)